Conagra Brands Inc. [CAG] – A Stock with value that transcends speculation

 Conagra Brands Inc. [NYSE:CAG]: Analyst Rating and Earnings

-Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
-For Conagra Brands Inc. [CAG], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 2/28/2020.
+Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
+As it relates to Conagra Brands Inc. [CAG] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 2/28/2020.
 On average, stock market experts give CAG an Overweight rating.
-The average 12-month price forecast for this stock is $33.34, with the high estimate being $37.00, the low estimate being $30.00 and the median estimate amounting to $34.00.
-This is compared to its latest closing price of $31.96.
+The average 12-month price forecast for this stock is $33.47, with the high estimate being $37.00, the low estimate being $30.00 and the median estimate amounting to $34.00.
+This is compared to its latest closing price of $32.87.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Conagra Brands Inc. [CAG] is sitting at 4.14.
 This is compared to 1 month ago, when its average rating was 4.23.